Robed women petrol-bomb police station in Kenya's Mombasa

 Under the pretext of reporting a stolen phone, the women walked into the police station on Saturday morning, a knife and petrol bomb concealed in their traditional Buibui robes.

-"While being questioned by officers, one drew a knife and the other threw a petrol bomb at the police officers," Patterson Maelo, Mombasa County Police Commander, told reporters at the scene.
+"While being questioned by officers, one drew a knife and the other threw a petrol bomb at the police officers," Patterson Maelo, Mombasa County Police Commander, told reporters.

 "The station caught fire.
 Police shot the three and killed them.
 Two officers are in hospital with wounds.
 Presumably it is a terror attack."